 Instant Pot Cilantro Lime Rice

-Once you try it, you might end up like us, with a steady supply of the dish on hand at all times!
+After all these years, we still keep a steady supply of the dish on hand in the freezer at all times!

-This Chipotle Cilantro Lime Rice recipe will work in any brand of electric pressure cooker, including the Instant Pot, Ninja Foodi, or Power Pressure Cooker XL.
-It’s my pressure-cooker adaptation of Skinny Taste‘s popular copycat recipe for Chipotle’s Cilantro Lime Rice.
+✅ This easy recipe will work in any brand of electric pressure cooker, including the Instant Pot, Ninja Foodi, Cosori, or Power Pressure Cooker XL.

-This is a perfect make-ahead Instant Pot recipe!
-It freezes beautifully and you’ll always have a homemade side dish on hand to round out your meals.
+Cilantro lime rice freezes beautifully, which means that you can always have a homemade side dish on hand to round out your meals.

 I often make a double or even a triple batch of the recipe and divide it into individual portions for freezing.